HitlerGandhi/ImageColourizationUsingGAN/README.md

 ### 4. Discriminator Model

-###### Discriminator architecture
+#### Discriminator architecture

 The 70 × 70 discriminator architecture is:

 C64-C128-C256-C512

 After the last layer, a convolution is applied to map to a 1-dimensional output, followed by a Sigmoid function.
 As an exception to the above notation, BatchNorm is not applied to the first C64 layer.
 All ReLUs are leaky, with slope 0.2.

-All other discriminators follow the same basic architecture, with depth varied to modify the receptive field size:
+All other discriminators follow the same basic architecture, with depth varied to modify the receptive field size:

 1 × 1 discriminator:

 C64-C128 (note, in this special case, all convolutions are 1 × 1 spatial filters)

 16 × 16 discriminator:

 C64-C128

 286 × 286 discriminator:

 C64-C128-C256-C512-C512-C512

 ```python